 Sick pay schemes

 While statutory sick pay (SSP) is often involved in an employee absence policy, companies can consider offering a more generous sick pay scheme.
-This could include offering full pay for the first few days of absence or offering partial pay for a longer period of time.
+This could include offering full pay for the first few days of absence or partial pay for a longer period.

-Though this may sound counterproductive, by offering a more generous sick pay scheme, employees may be encouraged to take the time they need to recover from an illness, rather than coming to work when they are not well enough to do so.
+By offering a more generous sick pay scheme, employees can take the time they need to recover, rather than coming to work when they are not well enough.
 In turn, this can help to reduce the spread of illness in the workplace and improve employee productivity.

-In addition, a more generous sick pay scheme can also help to improve employee engagement, morale and job satisfaction, boosting retention rates.
+In addition, a more generous sick pay scheme can also help to improve employee engagement, morale, job satisfaction and boost retention rates.
 For a long-term investment in your business reputation, this is an important consideration.

 Reasonable adjustments

-Alongside clear and consistent guidance on company absence management policies, reasonable adjustments should also be made for employees with health conditions that may cause them to need time off work.
+Alongside clear guidance on company absence management policies, reasonable adjustments should also be made for employees with health conditions that cause them to need time off work.

-Reasonable adjustments could include changes to an employee’s working hours, offering a flexible working arrangement, or changes to the workplace environment.
-These adjustments can help to reduce the impact of a health condition on an employee’s ability to do their job and, as a result, can improve an employee’s health and prevent long-term absence.
+Reasonable adjustments at work could include changes to an employee’s working hours, offering a flexible working arrangement, or changes to the workplace environment.
+These adjustments can help to reduce the impact of a health condition on an employee’s ability to do their job.
+As a result, this can help to improve an employee’s health and prevent long-term absence.

 Companies also have a legal duty to make reasonable adjustments for employees with a disability, under the Equality Act 2010.

-If you are concerned about persistent short-term absence in your business, you can utilise software as part of your attendance management strategy.
+If you are concerned about persistent short-term absence in your business, you can utilise software as part of your absence management strategy.

-This type of software can help you to track employee absences, identify patterns and causes of absence, and manage return-to-work interviews.
-In addition, some systems also offer the ability to request medical evidence from employees, which can be helpful in managing a long-term absence or mental health conditions.
+This software can help you to track employee absences, identify patterns and causes of absence, and manage return-to-work interviews.

 Employee assistance programmes